Die4Ever/deus-ex-randomizer/README.md

 # Deus Ex Randomizer

+Download the `DeusEx.u` file from the releases page here https://github.com/Die4Ever/deus-ex-randomizer/releases

-Copy the `DeusEx.u` file into your `Deus Ex\System\` folder, which is probably `C:\Program Files (x86)\Steam\steamapps\common\Deus Ex\System` (make a backup of the original `DeusEx.u`)
+Then copy the `DeusEx.u` file into your `Deus Ex\System\` folder, which is probably `C:\Program Files (x86)\Steam\steamapps\common\Deus Ex\System` (make a backup of the original `DeusEx.u`)

 Recommended to use it with [Kentie's Deus Exe Launcher](http://www.kentie.net/article/dxguide/), or [Han's Launcher](https://coding.hanfling.de/launch/#binaries).
-I play with OpenGL renderer because the Direct3D renderers have trouble on newer Nvidia drivers.
+I play with OpenGL renderer because the Direct3D renderers have trouble on newer Nvidia drivers unless you use the Deus Ex Speedup Fix mod.
 The Deus Ex Speedup Fix mod allows you to disable the fps cap (the fps cap can cause stutters) https://steamcommunity.com/sharedfiles/filedetails/?id=2048525175 If you use that mod, then edit your `Documents\Deus Ex\System\DeusEx.ini` file and search for `FPSLimit=` and set it to 0 to manually remove the fps cap because I've noticed that Kentie's Launcher doesn't always do it correctly.

 Currently in v1.4.4, DXRando randomizes
 * adding and changing characters, giving them random names and making some of them dance